dvinay/akka-beginner-learn-path/Readme.md

 ### What is Akka ###
 - Akka is a tool kit and a open-source library written in Scala to create concurrent, distributed and fault-tolerant applications
 - By using akka tool kit you can create application which are responsive, concurrent, distributed, event driven and fault-tolerant applications
+- Akka can integrate to any JVM based language

 ### How does Akka works ###
 - It implements Actor Based Model.
+- Actor is an entity which communicates to other actor by message passing
+- Actor has it's own state and behavior, like an object in OOP.
 - The Actor Model provides a higher level of abstraction for writing concurrent and distributed applications.
 - It helps to developer to deals with explicit locking and thread management.
 Akka makes it easier to write correct concurrent and parallel application.